The Beast Collage

 THE BEAST COLLAGE

-There is a reason why I started creating my collage I now call “The Beast,” and how it grew to just over twenty feet long.
-After being a t-shirt artist most of my adult life, I decided one day, in mid-2021, that I had such a large body of work, why not turn myself into a pop artist and use my many stored-away images to at least get “The Beast” started and see where it wound up.
+There’s a reason I started creating the collage I now call The Beast, and how it ended up just over twenty feet long.
+After being a T-shirt artist for most of my adult life, I decided one day in mid-2021 that I had such a large body of work, I might as well turn myself into a pop artist and use all those stored-away images to at least get The Beast started and see where it wound up.

-My mind was racing for a few days when I finally realized, if this guy can create and sell a collage of this size, with so many images for so much money, then I can too.
-However, I was not at all thinking in terms of an NFT nor the dollar amount Sotheby’s sold it for—I was only thinking in terms of making a collage big in size, and how fun it would be to try and push the envelope of my creativity, to be able to come up with a boatload of great designs for it.
-I knew my number wasn’t going to be 5,000 like Beeple’s piece, but I also didn’t think it would grow to the final size it is today, 244.5 inches wide by 68 inches tall, with a total of 405 designs making up the entire collage.
+My mind kept spinning for a few days, until I finally realized that if this guy can create and sell a collage that size, with that many images, for that much money, then why couldn’t I?
+I wasn’t thinking about NFTs or million-dollar auctions.
+I was thinking about making something physically massive, and how fun it would be to really push my creative limits and come up with a boatload of great designs for it.
+I knew I wouldn’t hit 5,000 images like Beeple, but I didn’t think it would grow as big as it did either.
+Today, it stands at 244.5 inches wide by 68 inches tall, made up of 405 designs total.

-When I first started creating “The Beast” in mid-2021, we were already a year into the pandemic.
-I had gotten stuck on Cape Cod on my way to Barcelona, literally the week the shit hit the fan with Covid going full throttle.
-Little did I realize at the time, it turned out to be a blessing in disguise, as I was able to create not just the collage, but many other works of art, 24/7, with very little distraction.
-It may sound cliché, but I was the writer in the woods with nobody to bother me.
-The collage itself started in the center and worked its way outward, column by column, using a slew of never-before-used and leftover designs from my t-shirt business, which had been lying dormant for many years.
-I decided each design should be on a 6-inch-wide panel at varied lengths with no overlapping of any kind.
+When I started The Beast in mid-2021, we were already a year into the pandemic.
+I had gotten stuck on Cape Cod on my way to Barcelona, literally the week everything went to hell with COVID going full throttle.
+Turns out, it was a blessing in disguise.
+I was able to create not just The Beast, but a bunch of other pop art, day and night, with zero distractions.
+It may sound cliché, but I really was like a writer in the woods, with nobody around to bother me.
+I started the collage in the center, with a four-panel Andy Warhol design as my centerpiece, and built it outward, column by column, using a bunch of never-before-used and leftover designs from my T-shirt business, which had been sitting dormant for years.
+I decided every design would go on a six-inch-wide panel, with varying lengths, and no overlapping.

-If one were to categorize all of the designs in “The Beast” in a particular style and influence, it would be two parts Warhol, three parts Ron English, mixed in with two parts Wacky Packages, and one part Georges Seurat, as I, too, have dabbled in drawing with dots (or pointillism).
-For those of you who don’t recognize any of these names, I encourage you to look them all up.
+If I had to categorize the style and influences behind The Beast, I’d say it’s two parts Warhol, three parts Ron English, mixed with two parts Wacky Packages, and one part Georges Seurat, who, like me, also dabbled in pointillism, painting with dots.
+If you don’t recognize any of those names, do yourself a favor and look them up.

 Collage details